rfwebster/BeamShower/README.md

 # JEOLBeamShower
-PyJEM script to run a beam shower (to remove contamination) for a given time Not yet tested live on a microscope, but intedned for a JEOL F200!
+PyJEM script to run a beam shower (to remove contamination) for a given time

+**Not yet tested live on a microscope**, but intended for a JEOL F200 STEM.

 ## Simple UI: